 The fashion designer Patrícia Sant’Ana has bought items from Favela Organica‘s thrift shop and led workshops on clothing and accessories there.
 “The way we consume clothing and food needs to be changed to ensure that everyone can have a healthy life,” she says.

 The nutritionist and chocolatier Patrícia Nicolau is part of Favela Organica‘s team of professionals bringing knowledge to the community.
-While presenting cocoa, the roasted seed, the crushed almond and the processed chocolate, she tells the history of cocoa farming and production.
+While presenting on cocoa, the roasted seed, the crushed almond and the processed chocolate, she tells the history of cocoa farming and production.
 “Favela Orgânica creates dishes for everyone,” says the nutritionist.
 “As Regina says, food should unite people, not divide them.”